MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-oms-gateway.md

 ### Configure for automation hybrid workers
 If you have Automation Hybrid Runbook Workers in your environment, the following steps provide manual, temporary workarounds to configure the Gateway to support them.

 In the following steps, you need to know the Azure region where the Automation account resides.
-To find the location:
+To find the location, take the following steps:

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. Select the Azure Automation service.